MrParalloid/pomme-notes/README.md

 # Pomme Notes
-Latest release: 1.0.2
+Latest release: 1.1
-Updated: 2025-04-12
+Updated: 2025-04-13

 This is a lightweight subtle theme to harmonize with macOS and iOS environments.
-Some smooth animations are there as well, but not too much, not to drain our batteries.
+Some smooth animations are there as well.
 This theme respects custom accent color and applies it throughout the theme, including links, checkboxes, and even Iconize's default color.

 Recommended plugins are: